egehanyorulmaz/keep-it-simple-ai/README.md

+# KeepItSimple
-# KeepItSimple: Making Information Accessible to All
+Making Information Accessible

-## Keep it Simple is an AI tool designed to make written information more accessible for everyone, whether you're new to English, a young learner, or someone who faces challenges with reading.
+Keep it Simple is an AI tool designed to make written information more accessible for everyone, whether you're new to English, a young learner, or someone who faces challenges with reading.
 Our tool uses cutting-edge technology to transform text into a more readable, understandable, and visually accessible format, ensuring that information is within reach for all.

 Our AI-driven solution streamlines content, ensuring that it's not only accessible but also comprehensible, empowering individuals of all backgrounds and abilities to access the knowledge they need.

-We aim to make ## the digital realm more inclusive and information more easily digestible.
+We aim to make the digital realm more inclusive and information more easily digestible.
 Welcome to the future of digital accessibility.

 ## Overview
 KeepItSimple is a cutting-edge tool that conditionally simplifies any provided text to a user-specified readability level.
 Leveraging the power of Large Language Models (LLMs) and specifically fine-tuning on Llama 2 models with various capacities, our tool aims to make content more accessible to everyone.